Law Firm Data Breach Statistics [Updated 2025]

 Recent Statistics - UK Law Firm Data Breaches

-- A 2022 report by Cert-UK announced that 65% of UK law firms have been a victim of a cyber incident [1]
+- Victims of Cyber Incidents: A 2022 report by Cert-UK announced that 65% of UK law firms have been a victim of a cyber incident.
+(The Law Society)

-- Despite the previous statistic that outlines the need to protect ourselves, 35% of firms still do not have a cyber mitigation plan in place [2]
+- Lack of Cyber Mitigation Planning: 35% of firms still do not have a cyber mitigation plan in place.
+(The Law Society)

-- The Law Society of England and Wales shows that seven in 10 (72%) of firms have not purchased cyber insurance [3]
+- Lack of Cyber Insurance: The Law Society of England and Wales shows that seven in 10 (72%) of firms have not purchased cyber insurance.
+(The Law Society)

-- Whilst larger firms are more likely to engage third parties for a security assessment, the numbers are still low – 40% for firms of 50-99 lawyers and 53% for firms of 100-499 lawyers [4]
+- Third-Party Security Assessments: Whilst larger firms are more likely to engage third parties for a security assessment, the numbers are still low - 40% for firms of 50-99 lawyers and 53% for firms of 100-499 lawyers.
+(AAG IT)

-- Cyber threats are now a concern for 78% of the top 100 law firms in the UK [5]
+- Rising Concerns for Law Firms: Cyber threats are now a concern for 78% of the top 100 law firms in the UK.
+(AAG IT)

-- The number of reported cyber breaches at UK law firms jumped by 36% in 2022/23 as hackers increasingly target the profession [6]
+- Increasing Cyber Breaches: The number of reported cyber breaches at UK law firms jumped by 36% in 2022/23 as hackers increasingly target the profession.
+(Legal Futures)

-- Over £4 million of client money was stolen from just 23 UK law firms who reported suffering a cyber attack [7]
+- Losses From Cyber Attacks: Over £4 million of client money was stolen from just 23 UK law firms who reported suffering a cyber attack.
+(AAG IT)

-- In 2021, a city law firm reported that they had lost client data as a result of a cyber-attack.
-It was reported that the market reacted swiftly, wiping off almost 8% share value within an hour of the statement [8]
+- Cyber-Attack Wipes 8% in an Hour: In 2021, a city law firm reported that they had lost client data as a result of a cyber-attack.
+It was reported that the market reacted swiftly, wiping off almost 8% share value within an hour of the statement.
+(UK National Cyber Security Centre)

-- The SRA published 278 scam alerts in response to reports from the public and profession between January 2022 and January 2023.
-These scam alerts highlight reports of people falsely claiming to be solicitors and firms, for example on websites or in emails and telephone calls [9]
+- Rising Scam Alerts: The SRA published 278 scam alerts in response to reports from the public and professionals between January 2022 and January 2023.
+These scam alerts highlight reports of people falsely claiming to be solicitors and firms, for example on websites or in emails and telephone calls.
+(UK National Cyber Security Centre)

-- Nearly three-quarters of the UK’s top 100 law firms have been affected by cyber attacks, and for smaller firms that have little or no dedicated cyber security and IT support, the risk of incidents like ransomware attacks is on the increase [10]
+- 3 in 4 Firms Affected By Cyber Attacks: In 2020, nearly three-quarters of the UK’s top 100 law firms have been affected by cyber attacks, and for smaller firms that have little or no dedicated cyber security and IT support, the risk of incidents like ransomware attacks is on the increase.
+(UK National Cyber Security Centre)

-- Over 80% of all the cybercrime reports we received in 2021 involved email [12]
+- Cybercrime Often Starts With Email: Over 80% of all the cybercrime reports we received in 2021 involved email.
+(SRA.Org)

-- The ICO can fine up to 4% of a company’s total annual worldwide turnover in the last financial year or £17.5 million, or whichever is higher, for negligent treatment of client data [13]
+- Negligence Is Costly: The ICO can fine up to 4% of a company’s total annual worldwide turnover in the last financial year or £17.5 million, or whichever is higher, for negligent treatment of client data.
+(ICO.Org)

 The Key Statistics - UK Businesses in General